 Dates: June 3-8, 2018

 Fee: $3800 includes 6 days total shooting in the field, ground transportation, I'll help coordinate your hotel reservation as well.
-The photo tour is designed to make your shooting time the most productive possible.
+The fee does not cover meals during the photo tour.

-Deposit: $1600 - this will completely cover your hotel cost from the day before the trip starts through the morning after
+Deposit: $1600 - this will completely cover your hotel cost from the day before the trip starts through the morning after.
+The total tour fee of $3800 will be due 30 days before the trip begins.

 From: Nome, Alaska